 Due to its vast hydrocarbon reserves, the Permian Basin is extremely important to the oil and gas industry and is considered a significant part of the Mid-Continent Oil Producing Area.
 This puts the Texas towns of Midland and Odessa squarely in the heart of oil production country and they also serve as a transportation hub for exporting oil and gas to other parts of the country.
 As the largest petroleum-producing basin in the U.S., the Permian Basin plays a large role in the geography, economy, and culture of Texas.

-Drilling in the area began in the 1920s, but production really started to soar with the use of multistage hydraulic fracturing and horizontal drilling.
+The Permian Basin oil history shows that drilling in the area began in the 1920s, but production really started to soar with the use of multistage hydraulic fracturing and horizontal drilling.
 For nearly 100 years, oil has been extracted and refined from the Permian rock deposits and, despite over 2 million barrels produced in the area per day, experts estimate that the remaining natural stores are even greater than what has been produced in the last 90 years.

 The potential of the basin itself is immense, boasting oil stores ranging in depth from a few dozen feet below the surface to over five miles down.
 Many of these resources are only 10,000 feet below the surface, making access by conventional drilling equipment fast and easy.
 Until the last decade, more traditional extraction techniques have been primarily in use, leaving much of the potential in the basin untapped.
 As technology grows and evolves, more efficient methods of extracting oil have been developed and put into use.
 With these new developments, production in the area has accelerated in the past years, with 253 million barrels produced in 2005 compared to 312 million in 2012.
+With technology in mind, the future Permian Basin oil production history is yet to be written.

 While traditional methods of oil extraction have obviously been highly effective, newer technologies like hydraulic fracturing and horizontal drilling have led to a massive increase in the number of barrels of oil produced each day in the Permian Basin and in shale plays across the country.
-However, that increased production played a role in the drop in oil prices, thus creating a tricky balance between cost effective oil production and industry supply and demand.
+However, that increased production played a role in the drop in oil prices, thus creating a tricky balance between cost effective Permian Basin oil production and industry supply and demand.

 Even though today’s oil prices have cast a shadow on the oil industry, the Permian Basin remains poised to be a top oil producing area for many years to come.